vinnyroca/3D_Software/docs/2_ModellingEssentials.md

 Hold **Shift** while moving and scaling the top face to make the model on the right.

-> `UI TIP:` If you have trouble rotating around face or seeing a face clearly, press the **F Key** on your keyboard to focus on a particular face.
+> `UI TIP:` If you have trouble rotating around a face or seeing a face clearly, press the **F Key** on your keyboard to focus on a particular face.
 The clip below shows what happens when you zoom in on a face.

 <figure> <img src = "../assets/images/2_maya_faces_extrude_hotkeys.gif"></figure>